|Chão Sobral, Aldeia das Dez - OHP - Coimbra, PT|

 Aldeia das Amoreiras, PT

-Posted by João Gonçalves over 9 years ago
+Posted by João Gonçalves almost 10 years ago

 Chão Sobral is pretty much a cherry tree lanscape,